 - Copies of your loved one’s funeral expenses;

 - Documentation showing your loved one’s current wage rate and their projected compensation for the remainder of their career;

 - Testimony from expert witnesses, including scientists, engineers, medical doctors or others, whose professional knowledge enables them to talk about an accident and injury without having witnessed it firsthand;

 - Documentation showing the loss of your relationship following the death and how it has affected your life and;

 - Documentation showing your loved one’s role in your family as a spouse, parent, and provider.

 Please be advised that your potential case is governed by a statute of limitations (a limited time period in which you must begin a lawsuit).
-Statutes of limitations differ depending on the type of case involved.
-Some of these time periods may be as short as six months, while others can be as long as two years.
+The statute of limitations for filing a wrongful death lawsuit in California can be as short as six months or up to two years from the date of the decedent’s death.
 We do not have enough information to identify which statute of limitations applies in your case.
-You should consult with a lawyer, the California Code of Civil Procedure, internet resources, and/or visit your law library to identify the applicable statute of limitations for your matter.
-A lawsuit is not the same as an insurance claim – a lawsuit is a drawn-out legal process that progresses through multiple stages to reach a final verdict and ruling.
-Claimants usually only file wrongful death lawsuits when they are unable to reach fair settlements with negligent parties’ insurance providers.
+You should consult with a Los Angeles wrongful death lawyer, the California Code of Civil Procedure, internet resources, and/or visit your law library to identify the applicable statute of limitations for your matter.
+A lawsuit is not the same as an insurance claim – a lawsuit is a drawn-out legal process that progresses through multiple stages to reach a final verdict.
+Claimants typically file wrongful death lawsuits when they are unable to reach fair settlements with negligent parties’ insurance providers.

-When you lose a loved one in an accident, the loss can be emotionally as well as financially devastating.
-Nothing can bring your loved one back, but a successful wrongful death claim can help you recover compensation for the financial damages you suffered because of the loss.
+When you lose someone dear to you following an accident, the loss can be emotionally as well as financially devastating.
+Nothing can bring this person back, but a successful wrongful death claim can help you recover damages for your loss.
 One way to give your claim the best possible chance of succeeding is to work with an experienced Los Angeles wrongful death lawyer who has a track record of recovering compensation for clients.